-Pennsylvania emerges as ‘tipping-point’ battleground for Biden and Trump
+Pennsylvania emerges as ‘tipping-point’ battleground for Biden and Trump — before and after Election Day

 “Make sure you seal it first in the secrecy envelope,” Biden said.
 “And then the declaration on the outside of the envelope before you return it.”

 Republican lawmakers have recently proposed a select committee on elections in the state legislature, prompting Democrats, including Gov. Tom Wolf, to warn that Republicans are planning to gum up the count by subpoenaing ballots or local election officials.
+After a firestorm of criticism, the GOP withdrew the proposal this past week.

 The Republican speaker of the state House, Brian Cutler, said the proposed committee is meant to study the current election to make recommendations for future improvements to state law.

 Another, less likely scenario being gamed out by Democrats is a situation where Trump is ahead as Dec.
-14 approaches — the date on which all electoral college electors must meet and vote — but outstanding ballots are expected to favor Biden.
+14 approaches — the date on which all electoral-college electors must meet and vote — but outstanding ballots are expected to favor Biden.
 Polls have shown more Democrats than Republicans will vote by mail this year, while more Republicans will vote on Election Day.

 Federal law empowers state legislatures to step in and appoint electors if an election has “failed” to produce a result.
 Democrats said they are preparing for the possibility that Republicans will do just that.
 Cutler, the House speaker, said he has had zero conversations about that possibility.